Legana/ML_vs_homology/04_compute_taxonomic_distance_metric.md

 ![](04_compute_taxonomic_distance_metric_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-**Figure 4.1:** **A** Histogram of pairwise distance **B** Histogram of the inverse pairwise distance between each faceted organism and 756 other organisms present in the AMP dataset
+**Figure 4.1:** **A** Histogram of pairwise distance **B** Histogram of the inverse pairwise distance between each faceted organism and 623 out of the 756 other organisms present in the AMP dataset

 ## Summed inverse pairwise distance vs. AUPRC